shareup/signal-utils/README.md

 ## What problem does this package solve?

-### Problem 1: re-assign value
+### Problem 1: deep updates for arrays

-When you have an array of objects you wish were reative, you put it in a signal:
+When you have an array of objects you wish were reactive, you put it in a signal:

 ```ts
 const people = signal([{ name: 'Alice' }, { name: 'Fred' })